Top 25 Prominent Wireless Hacking Tools (Updated for 2021)

 Before we start digging deep into wireless hacking, let's get a few things straight.

 Hacking/attacking unauthorized wireless networks is illegal.
 The article does not encourage the use of the aforementioned tools for a criminal purpose.
 These tools are to be used only for educational purposes and to try on your own devices or network.
 Things are not going to be straightforward; wireless hacking is not as easy as shown in hacking movies.
+To protect yourself from hacker attacks, we advise everyone to use VPN Google extension or VPN for the Desktop version.
+VPN hides your IP address and geolocation.
+VPN tool makes it impossible to hack your device and steal your personal data.

 Due to the increasing usage of wireless networks, wireless attacks are rising at an exponential pace.
 Wifi networks are commonly vulnerable to hacking as wireless signals can be picked up and exploited anywhere and by anyone.